red-explosion/laravel-devtools/README.md

 ## Usage

-### Creating an S3 bucket
+### Create an S3 bucket

-Most of our projects use MinIO during local development to replicate and S3 bucket.
+Most of our projects use MinIO during local development to replicate an S3 bucket.
 When setting up projects for the first time, you will often find yourself needing to create a bucket in MinIO.
 This package provides a helpful command to create the bucket automatically with the correct permissions.